prof-nuduls/EE800-Research/README.md

 3. **Train Models**:
    - Navigate to `Model Training Code`.
-   - Update paths in `config.yaml` to point to the dataset directories.
+   - Update paths in the respective `.yaml` files for each architecture (e.g., `yolov11.yaml`, `faster_rcnn.yaml`, `retinanet.yaml`).
    - Run training scripts using the provided SLURM submission files.

 4. **Evaluate Models**:
-   - Use the evaluation scripts in each model folder to calculate mAP@0.5.
+   - Use the test scripts in each model folder to get predictions.
    - Submit test set predictions to [MACVi](https://macvi.org) for benchmarking.

 ---